MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/add-server.md

 To add a server, follow these high-level steps:

 1. Install OS, drivers, and firmware on the new cluster node that you plan to add.
-1. Add the prepared node via the Add-server PowerShell cmdlet.
+1. Add the prepared node via the `Add-server` PowerShell cmdlet.
-1. When adding a server to the cluster, the system validates the new server meets the CPU, memory, and storage (drives) requirements before it actually adds the server.
+1. When adding a server to the cluster, the system validates that the new incoming server meets the CPU, memory, and storage (drives) requirements before it actually adds the server.
 1. Once the server is added, the storage pool is automatically rebalanced.

 ## Supported scenarios

-For adding a server, the following scale out scenarios are supported:
+For adding a server, the following scale-out scenarios are supported:

 | **Start scenario**  | **Target scenario** | **Storage network architecture**     |
 |---------------------|---------------------|--------------------------------------|